Morsmalleo/AhMyth/.github/Dev/Client_Updates.md

 ## Request Ignore Battery Optimisations
-A Major thank you to "RESET" for this!
+A Major thank you to "RESE FORWARD" for this!
+This will allow Battery Optimisations to be ignored for the AhMyth payload
 ```java
 import android.Manifest;